rudolffu/qsofitmore/MIGRATION_PLAN_KMPFIT_TO_LMFIT.md

 The qsofitmore package currently relies on `kapteyn.kmpfit` for non-linear least squares fitting.
 This migration plan addresses the replacement with `lmfit`, a modern Python fitting library that offers better maintainability, performance, and ecosystem integration.

+## Current Status (Repository)

+- Dependencies: `lmfit>=1.3.0` is already declared in `pyproject.toml`; `kapteyn` remains for now and will be removed at the end of migration.
+- Feature flags: Implemented in `qsofitmore/config.py` (`migration_config`) with environment variables to progressively enable lmfit by component and control validation/benchmarks.
+- Tests: `pytest` suite exists under `tests/` with markers (`kmpfit`, `lmfit`, `migration`, `benchmark`, etc.).
+Integration and utility tests scaffold comparisons and benchmarks.
+- CI: `.github/workflows/migration-tests.yml` runs infrastructure checks, lmfit-only tests, optional benchmarks, and integration flag checks across Python 3.9–3.11.

+Action: Implement lmfit code paths gated by `migration_config` flags, validate in CI, then retire `kapteyn`.

 ## Migration Analysis Summary

 ### Current kapteyn.kmpfit Usage Patterns